Weidong New Energy

 However, it seems that there are three key issues that need to be solved for fuel cell vehicles to be truly commercialized on a large scale: fuel cell life, fuel cell cost,

-At present, if it does not rely on government subsidies, fuel cell vehicles are still in a "high price" state.
-In addition to general R & D investment, the amount of precious metal platinum in the catalyst is an important factor.
+Currently, if they don't rely on government subsidies, fuel cell vehicles still remain in a "high-price" state.
+In addition to general R&D investment, the amount of the precious metal platinum in the catalyst is an important factor.
 Even with the current technological progress, the amount of platinum used still reaches 0.3-0.5g / kW.
-Therefore, a 100kW fuel cell system requires about 30-50g of platinum.
-With reference to the price of platinum jewelry on the market, you can probably have a concept of this cost.
+Therefore, a 100-kW fuel cell system requires about 30–50 grams of platinum.
+Referring to the market price of platinum jewelry, you can probably get a sense of just how costly this is.

-On the other hand, domestic R & D and production of some key components such as bipolar plates, air compressors, and DC boost components in fuel cell systems are largely dependent on imports, which are also domestic fuel cell vehicles.
-Reasons for the high cost.
+On the other hand, domestic R&D and production of some key components—such as bipolar plates, air compressors, and DC boost components—in fuel cell systems largely depend on imports, which also contribute to the high costs of domestically produced fuel cell vehicles.

 This is the cost of the car, and the cost of hydrogen fuel is also a big problem.
 There are two main methods of hydrogen production: electrolysis of water to produce hydrogen and industrial by-product hydrogen production.
 The cost of the former can be more than three times that of the latter.
 However, because fuel cells have extremely high requirements for hydrogen purity (99.9%), during the demonstration run of small batches, the country still mainly uses electrolytic hydrogen.

-If renewable sources of hydrogen such as by-product hydrogen can be used, the price of hydrogen per kilogram will be around 20-30 yuan.
-For cars, it can run more than one hundred kilometers per kilogram of hydrogen.
-Consumption of about 8 liters of oil, according to the current oil price of about 50-60 yuan.
+If renewable sources of hydrogen, such as by-product hydrogen, can be utilized, the price of hydrogen per kilogram will be around 20 to 30 yuan.
+For cars, one kilogram of hydrogen can enable a range of more than one hundred kilometers.
+This translates to a fuel consumption of approximately 8 liters of oil, based on the current oil price of about 50 to 60 yuan.

 At this time, the cost of using a fuel cell vehicle is only about half that of a conventional fuel vehicle.
 Of course, the separation, purification, and distribution mechanism of industrial by-product hydrogen require in-depth research and continuous improvement.

 In addition, hydrogen storage is also a key factor in the popularity of fuel cell vehicles.
-In order to obtain higher energy density, hydrogen is often cooled to below -253 ° C and becomes liquid storage.
-This not only requires high thermal insulation performance of the hydrogen storage container, but also liquefied hydrogen consumes a lot of energy, accounting for about 1/3 of hydrogen energy, which will greatly reduce the overall utilization efficiency of vehicle hydrogen energy.
+To achieve higher energy density, hydrogen is often cooled to below -253°C and converted into a liquid for storage.
+This not only demands high thermal insulation performance from the hydrogen storage container but also means that liquefied hydrogen consumes a significant amount of energy—accounting for roughly one-third of the hydrogen’s total energy content—thus greatly reducing the overall efficiency of vehicle hydrogen energy utilization.

 No matter which hydrogen production method, storage method, or transportation method, the hydrogen energy ecosystem needs to be re-established, involving a large amount of infrastructure investment and construction.

-Solid-state battery or fuel cell: who can solve the battery material system and hydrogen ecology first?
+Solid-state battery or fuel cell: Who can solve the battery material system and hydrogen ecosystem first?

 Who can represent the future of new energy vehicles?
 At least for now, there is no clear answer.
 On the one hand, the battery material system urgently needs to be upgraded in exchange for higher energy density; on the other hand, the hydrogen energy ecosystem is urgently needed to be established so that fuel cell vehicles can get on the right track of the business model.